 Budapest was a 7 hour train ride from Prague, the longest one on our trip.
 We arrived at 2:30 pm.

-Hits: Budapest at night is gorgeous!
+Budapest at night is gorgeous!
 All the bridges, important buildings and monuments are illuminated in a golden glow.
-We also really enjoyed the Castle District, especially Fishermen’s Bastion and the amazing views of the Hungarian Parliament Building.
+We also really enjoyed the Castle Hill district, especially Fishermen’s Bastion and the amazing views of the Hungarian Parliament Building.

 3.5 days, 4 nights